Frequently Asked Questions

 + What is the impact of these legal developments on the International Institute of New England and other organizations that resettle refugees?

-No. The Institute is currently serving more than 625 refugees who arrived here in the past year and before, and we continue to receive refugee families each month.
-We had planned on receiving 625 refugees this year, and we will receive 400 based on the number we have received this year already and assurances we have of refugees coming in the next month.
 In addition to refugees, we continue to serve high numbers of other immigrants, including asylees, Cuban and Haitian entrants, victims of human trafficking, and other visa status holders.
-More than 1,200 clients are currently receiving services at our Boston, Lowell, and Manchester, New Hampshire field offices, including Adult Basic Education classes, skills training programs, job placement assistance, and case management services.
+More than 1,200 clients currently are enrolled in Adult Basic Education classes, skills training programs, job placement assistance, and case management services in our Boston, Lowell and Manchester field offices.

 + Why did President Trump issue this order?

-Nearly all security experts say it will not.
-Most say that a geographic approach to combating terrorism is insufficient because terrorist threats do not originate in any one country.
+No. U.S. security forces continuously look for ways to make the nation safer and have added better screening techniques to the resettlement program in recent years.
+Refugees undergo multiple security checks before arriving in the U.S., more than any other person attempting to enter the country.
+Nearly all security experts say the refugee program is not the source of terrorism or threats to the U.S. Most experts say that terrorist threats do not originate in any one country.
 In fact, in recent years, we have learned that most terrorist threats on American soil are homegrown.
 Experts say the orders are increasing resentment among American Muslims and energizing recruitment efforts by ISIS.

-+ Is the U.S. reducing direct assistance to refugees because of this Executive Order?
++ Is the U.S. reducing direct assistance to refugees because of this Executive Order and subsequent legal decisions??

 No. Congress determines the funding of the U.S. Refugee Assistance Program.
 Federal resettlement funds provide a one-time cash grant of $2,075 to organizations like the International Institute of New England to support each newly arrived refugee.
 The program allocates $1,125 directly to client expenses in order to cover rent, food, clothing, and transportation during the family’s first 90 days in the U.S. The remaining $925 per client is allocated to the resettlement organization to cover the professional services provided by our staff during that time.
 The International Institute works to raise $1,000 per refugee beyond federal funding from individuals, church groups, corporations and foundations to sustain programming and assist clients directly.
 Our fundraising efforts have intensified because of the uncertainty of the program, and we appreciate contributions that people and communities are making to IINE.
 To learn more, please visit iine.org/take-action.